-2 C. Mooney, A. Sokal, " Can Washington get smart about science ? ", Los Angeles Times, 4 février 2007.
+2 C. Mooney, A. Sokal, "Can Washington get smart about science ?," Los Angeles Times, 4 February 2007.

-sociologists of science, they also very typically conflated relativism with idealism; they took idealism to be part of what they called 'relativism'.
-They understood the sociologists of science to be saying that the material world had little or nothing to do with scientific opinion, or that scientific evidence did not count when scientists were drawing their conclusions.
+be saying that the material world had little or nothing to do with scientific opinion, or that scientific evidence did not count when scientists were drawing their conclusions.
 They thought that the sociology of science meant: 'Scientists are socially determined, and are not influenced by the world or by evidence.'
 This is, conceivably, an acceptable reading of certain isolated things that Collins said, or at least I think it may be a legitimate reading.
 It is a completely indefensible reading of the Strong Programme.